 This scholarship was created to provide support to a graduate student in School of Planning.
 Preference will be given to a student who has demonstrated financial need, has worked previously in the private sector, and who has two or more years of experience in finance, banking, insurance, real estate, appraising, or other related fields.

 Elizabeth Moesta White was a 1933 graduate of the University of Cincinnati’s College of Applied Arts with a degree in Landscape Architecture.
 Her family established a scholarship that commemorates her dedication to the sustainable planning, design and management of the built and natural environment.

-$1,000 will be awarded and applied to next school year
+Varies and will be applied to next school year

-Students enrolled in the DAAP Horticulture Program’s Sustainable Landscape Design Certificate Program who have completed two of the five courses in Sustainable Landscape Design or Sustainable Landscape Construction are eligible for this scholarship.
+Students enrolled in the Master of Landscape Architecture, Master of Science in Landscape Architecture, or Sustainable Landscape Design Certificate who have completed two of the five courses in Sustainable Landscape Design or Sustainable Landscape Construction are eligible for this scholarship.
 In addition to the application materials, the student’s academic record will be reviewed for the selection process.

 - One letter of recommendation from a member of the Sustainable Landscape Design or Sustainable Landscape Construction faculty (HORT 2040, 2041, 2042, 3060 or 3061).

 - Up to 10 images as one pdf document (maximum 10 pages) or one pdf of written work (maximum 10 pages) demonstrating the applicant’s abilities in Sustainable Landscape Design.
 The images or written work may represent academic, professional, and/or voluntary community service work in sustainable landscape design.

 - A current resume showing academic, professional, and service experience.

 Application materials must be submitted to: